ArthurZey/arthurzey.github.io/_pages/stubs/good-versus-evil.md

 * in Objectivism, fundamental "moral" evil is [evasion](http://aynrandlexicon.com/lexicon/evasion.html){:target="&lowbar;blank"}
   * evasion as a result of emotional difficulty and turmoil; insufficient skill in emotional regulation
   * errors of knowledge / mistakes
+* concern that I've defined evil out of existence and reduced everything to the moral equivalent of an error of knowledge
+* connection to biological egoism
 * the ways in which the media (TV, movies, fiction books, our cultures' mythologies) create cognitively attractive melodramas of good versus evil, since they appeal to the (legitimate) human need for understanding and [certainty](/objective-truth-comfort-with-uncertainty), and how those melodramas (where the bad guys often even think they're the bad guys!) condition us to believe that real life and real people are like that, too, which completely flies in the face of the idea that people are generally doing the best that they can, that they are trying to pursue values (though perhaps in misguided and ineffective ways), and is inconsistent with the principle of assuming positive intent
   * how this plays out on the international stage (_notice that we call it a "stage", like it really is a melodramatic play!_), what passes for "diplomacy" and how readily we conclude it doesn't work because we're dealing with "evil" people "who want to destroy us"
   * how my views on the Middle East and the difficulties therein have evolved